THE LETTER OF ST. PAUL TO THE EPHESIANS

 The Father's Plan of Salvation

-4 As he chose us in him before the foundation of the world,
+4 according as he hath chosen us in him before the foundation of the world,

 Fulfillment through Christ

-7 In whom we have redemption through his blood, the remission of sins, according to the riches of his grace,
+7 In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace;

 Inheritance through the Spirit